+Main Units

+This function allows the user to select either PPM or mg/l for the PAA measurement.

+Zero Filter

-- Main UnitsThis function allows the user to select either PPM or mg/l for the PAA measurement. - Zero Filter This function forces the reading to zero when reading is below the entered value.
+This function forces the reading to zero when reading is below the entered value.
 For example, if the entered value were 0.0020 the display at 0.0019 would indicate 0.000.
+This feature is useful in blanking out zero noise.

+Main Display

-This feature is useful in blanking out zero noise. - Main Display This function allows the user to change the measurement in the primary display area.
+This function allows the user to change the measurement in the primary display area.
 The user may select between PAA, sensor temperature, or output current.
 Using this function, the user may choose to put temperature in the main display area and PAA on the secondary, lower line of the display.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired display value.
+Press ENTER to store the new value.

+lout2 Mode

-Press ENTER to store the new value. - Iout1 Mode This function sets analog output 1 to either track PAA (default) or enables the PID controller to operate on the PAA input.
+This function sets analog output 2 to either track PAA (default), pH or temperature.
 Press ENTER to initiate user entry mode, and the entire value will flash.
-Use the UP arrow key to modify the desired value; selections include 1-ppm for PAA tracking or 2-PID for PAA PID control.
-Press ENTER to store the new value. - Temp Units This function sets the display units for temperature measurement.
+Use the UP arrow key to modify the desired value; selections include 1-ppm for PAA tracking or 2-pH or 3-temperature.
+Press ENTER to store the new value.

+Temp Units

+This function sets the display units for temperature measurement.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired display value.
 The choices are °F and °C. Press ENTER to store the new value.

+pH Input

-pH Input Enables the auxiliary pH input on the instrument.
+Enables the auxiliary pH input on the instrument.
 Once enabled, an optional pH sensor can be added to the instrument to provide for additional monitoring of pH (dual instrument, PAA + pH output.)